Travelling wavefronts in nonlocal diffusion equations with nonlocal delay effects: Asymptotic behaviour

 \section{Asymptotic behaviour}

 In this section, we always assume that (F1), (F2), (H1) and (H2) hold, and that $c^*$, $\lambda^*$, and $\lambda_1(c)$ are defined as in Lemma \ref{lem2}.
-We shall follow a method of Carr and Chmaj~\cite{Carr} to establish the exact asymptotic behaviour of the profile $\phi(\xi)$ as $\xi\to -\infty$.
+We shall follow a method of Carr and Chmaj~\cite{Carr} and Wang, Li, and Ruan~\cite{Wang-Li-Ruan} to establish the exact asymptotic behaviour of the profile $\phi(\xi)$ as $\xi\to -\infty$.
 For this purpose, we need Ikehara's theorem on the asymptotic behaviour of a positive decreasing function whose Laplace is of a certain given shape.
 The proof of Ikehara's theorem can be found, e.g., in~\cite{Carr,Widder}.

-\begin{theorem}[Ikehara's theorem] Let $\mathcal{L}[u](\mu)=\int^{\infty}_{0}e^{-\mu\xi}u(\xi)d\xi$ be the Laplace transform of $u$, with $u$ being a positive non-decreasing function.
+\begin{theorem}[Ikehara's theorem] Let $\mathcal{L}[u](\mu)=\int^{\infty}_{0}\exp\{-\mu\xi\}u(\xi)d\xi$ be the Laplace transform of $u$, with $u$ being a positive non-decreasing function.
 Assume that $\mathcal{L}[u]$ has the representation

 where $k>-1$ and $E$ is analytic in the strip $-\alpha\leq \mathrm{Re}\mu<0$.
 Then

 where $\Gamma$ is the Gamma function. \end{theorem}

 \begin{lemma} Assume that (F1), (F2), (H1) and (H2) hold.
 Let $(c, \varphi)$ be a solution of (\ref{eq3}).
 Then there exists $\gamma>0$ such that